Don’t like generic names like network 1, network 2, etc., for the network connections? Here’s how to change the network name in Windows 10.

 secpol.msc in the blank field and press Enter to open Local Security Policy.

-2. In the Local Security Policy window, select "Network List Manager Policies" on the left panel.
-On the right panel, find the network you what change the name for and double-click on it.
+2. In the Local Security Policy window, select “Network List Manager Policies” on the left panel.
+Find the network you want to change the name for on the right panel and double-click on it.

 3. The above action will open the network properties window.
 Here, select the radio option “Name” and type your new network name in the blank field.
 Click on the “Apply” and “Ok” buttons to save changes.

 That is it.
 As soon as you save the changes, the network name will be changed instantly.
 There is no need to reboot Windows.
 You can verify the network name change by clicking on the network icon in the taskbar.

 You can also see the changed network name in the control panel’s networking and sharing center.

 2. Change Network Name in Windows 10 via Registry Editor